maxharlow/tutorials/sql-for-analysis/README.md

-SQL for Analysis
+SQL for analysis
 ================

 In this tutorial we are going to import some data into a relational database, and answer a few questions from it by writing SQL queries.

 ***SQL***: Stands for Structured Query Language, which is often pronouced as *sequel*.
 It's a programming language, but unlike other general-purpose languages such as Python it is a specialised language specifically for managing relational databases.

 ***Relational database***: The most common type of database.
 Relational databases store tables (similar to a spreadsheet), which can have links (called relationships) between them.
-Other types of database include: graph databases such as [Neo4j] (https://neo4j.com/) which store data as a set items linked to each other, and document databases such as [Elasticsearch] (https://www.elastic.co/products/elasticsearch), which store each record as a completely separate page of information.
+Other types of database include: graph databases such as [Neo4j](https://neo4j.com/) which store data as a set items linked to each other, and document databases such as [Elasticsearch](https://www.elastic.co/products/elasticsearch), which store each record as a completely separate page of information.
 These other types of database have their own languages, but relational databases all use SQL.

 So why use SQL?
 In short, it is a more powerful and robust way to ask questions of your data than if you were using something like Excel.
 Once you are familar with the language you will be able to take a single question you have and convert it into a query.
 This query can then be recorded, meaning your work is self-documenting, reproducible, and auditable.
-The power of the language also means work that would perhaps have taken several VLookups in Excel can be achieved with just a few lines of SQL, [reducing the space where mistakes could slip in] (http://www.nytimes.com/2013/04/19/opinion/krugman-the-excel-depression.html).
+The power of the language also means work that would perhaps have taken several VLookups in Excel can be achieved with just a few lines of SQL, [reducing the space where mistakes could slip in](http://www.nytimes.com/2013/04/19/opinion/krugman-the-excel-depression.html).
 Furthermore, relational databases can deal with gigantic datasets if need be -- you are really only limited by how powerful your computer is.
 (Millions of rows?
 You should be fine on your laptop.)

-The relational database we are going to be using in this tutorial is [Postgres] (https://www.postgresql.org/), though there are other popular relational databases including [SQLite] (https://sqlite.org/) and [MySQL] (http://www.mysql.com/).
+The relational database we are going to be using in this tutorial is [Postgres](https://www.postgresql.org/), though there are other popular relational databases including [SQLite](https://sqlite.org/) and [MySQL](http://www.mysql.com/).
 Though technically they are all accessed using SQL, the language does in fact vary a bit between them, especially when it comes to importing data -- though most simple queries will be the same.

 Getting set up